-Internally, a NeuronGroup with refractoriness has a boolean variable not_refractory added to the equations, and this is used to implement the refractoriness behaviour.
-Specifically, the threshold condition is replaced by threshold and not_refractory and differential equations that are marked as (unless refractory) are multiplied by int (not refractory) (so that they have the value 0 when the neuron is refractory).
+The variable not_refractory is updated at every time step by checking the refractoriness condition - for a refractoriness defined by a time period, this means comparing lastspike to the current time t.
+The not_refractory variable is then used to implement the refractoriness behaviour.
+Specifically, the threshold condition is replaced by threshold and not_refractory and differential equations that are marked as (unless refractory) are multiplied by int (not_refractory) (so that they have the value 0 when the neuron is refractory).